 Even if a guard is tall enough, it can still fail inspection if:

 If you’re comparing quotes, ask how the guard posts are attached (not just “wood railing included”).
-A cheap railing quote can become an expensive fix.
+A cheap railing quote can become an expensive fix — railing typically accounts for 10-15% of the total cost of building a deck in Ontario.

 What about stairs?